cnarutox/hyperlinked-video-authoring-player/README.md

   Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-  > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there. https://github.com/cnarutox/hyperlinked-video-authoring-player
+  > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-  ## Dependency Management
+  ## ④ Dependency Management

   The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

+---
+This project is for [CSCI 576: Multimedia Systems Design](https://classes.usc.edu/term-20211/course/csci-576/), finished by both Yuqing Liu and Xu Chen.
+Thanks for the professor and TAs!